MMAP, Inc. is a free health-benefit counseling service.

 Our Mission is to educate, counsel, and empower Michigan’s older adults and individuals with disabilities, and those who serve them, so that they can make informed health benefit decisions.

-To help you find your way through the health benefits maze.
-MMAP accomplishes its mission through MMAP sites housed in regional Area Agencies on Aging, County Departments on Aging, Senior Services Agencies, Commissions on Aging and other similar organizations located throughout Michigan.
+To help you find your way through the health benefits maze, MMAP sites are housed in regional Area Agencies on Aging, County Departments on Aging, Senior Services Agencies, Commissions on Aging and other similar organizations located throughout Michigan.

 About Our Counselors